morganecf/jitsi-party/README.md

 ```

 ### Running the app locally in production mode
-We use multiple workers in production, so we need a message queue to coordinate websocket broadcasting.
-We use SocketIO for websockets and RabbitMQ as our message queue.
+We use multiple workers in production, so we've added an experimental message queue that only gets activated in production mode.
+This is a tentative plan for Celery; don't worry about this for now.
 ```bash
 # Install kombu (this also comes installed as part of your dev env)
 source venv/bin/activate